Texas is one of the states with the highest percentages of its population behind bars.

 Overcrowding in jails is expensive.
 It also puts the safety of correctional officers and the inmates in jeopardy.
 Spending more money on jails also limits available funding for mental health and substance abuse treatment programs shown to have a significant impact on recidivism rates.

 If you have been charged with a criminal defense, Scott M. Brown and Associates are here to defend you.
 We fight for the best interests of our clients.
 Call us or contact us online.
 We have three convenience office locations.
-Scott M. Brown & Associates proudly serves Angleton, Pearland, Houston, and Webster.
+Scott M. Brown & Associates proudly serves Angleton, Pearland, Houston, and League City.